 House Bill No. 713, introduced by Representative Gadberry, aims to amend and clarify the definitions related to land surveying and engineering practices in Louisiana.
-The bill redefines the "practice of land surveying" to include professional services that utilize sciences such as mathematics, geodesy, and photogrammetry, emphasizing the importance of geometric measurements and the creation of survey products like maps and reports.
-It also establishes that individuals representing themselves as professional land surveyors or engaging in related activities are considered to be practicing land surveying.
-Additionally, the bill introduces protections for specialized practices, including photogrammetry, remote sensing, geographic information systems, LIDAR, and Unmanned Aerial Systems (UAS), provided these services are performed by certified professionals.
+The bill redefines the "practice of land surveying" to include professional services that utilize sciences such as mathematics, geodesy, and photogrammetry, emphasizing the importance of geometric measurements and the production of survey products like maps and reports.
+It also establishes that individuals are considered to practice land surveying if they represent themselves as professional land surveyors or engage in related activities.
+Additionally, the bill introduces protections for various surveying practices, including photogrammetry and remote sensing, provided they are conducted by certified professionals.

 Statutes affected: HB713 Original: 37:682(14), 37:2(14)